-Each course if fully evaluated using quantitative and qualitative data to ensure that the programme is impactful and meeting its objectives, with a 6 month review included in the programme.
+Each course is fully evaluated using quantitative and qualitative data to ensure that the programme is impactful and meeting its objectives, with a six month review included in the programme.

 “Women’s Aid training was fantastic and has changed how I respond to domestic abuse cases.
 I would highly recommend to other forces.”